Why Your Catering Proposals Are Losing You Business (And How to Fix It)

 4. Timeline and Service Details

-Specify exactly what's included: arrival time, setup time, service duration, breakdown, gratuity expectations, parking requirements, kitchen access, staff count, liability insurance, and any special requests you've noted.
+Specify exactly what's included: arrival time, setup time, service duration, breakdown, gratuity expectations, parking requirements, kitchen access, staff count, catering insurance guide guide guide guide guide guide guide guide guide, and any special requests you've noted.
 The more detailed this section, the fewer misunderstandings you'll have.

 5. Pricing Breakdown and Total Investment